ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

-  - Deploy RDS multi-AZ and Read Replica.
+  - Deployed RDS multi-AZ and Read Replica.
-  - Create a private RDS database with NAT gateway, security groups, and access it using EC2 as a bastion host and IAM role.
+  - Created a private RDS database with NAT gateway, security groups, and accessed it using EC2 bastion host and IAM roles.
   - Restored RDS instance using snapshot.

 ![](RackMultipart20200905-4-33y0q8_html_237499165a11f2b9.gif)